 Plant lectins actually survive digestion.
 Why is this noteworthy?
 Because it means they have the ability to penetrate cells lining the digestive tract and cause a loss of gut epithelial cells.
 This, in turn, damages the membranes of the epithelium lining, alters the composition of intestinal flora, and potentially initiates an autoimmune response.
 (2)

-Sounds scary, doesn’t it?
+It sounds scary, doesn’t it?

 Truth be told, nearly every type of food – including some fruits and vegetables, fungi, and more, have varieties that contain lectins.
-Thus, going “lectin free” or on a “lectin avoidance diet” is a daunting task, to say the least!
+Thus, going “lectin-free” or on a “lectin avoidance diet” is a daunting task, to say the least!
 It leaves very few foods on the “ok to eat” list.

 The bigger question is this.
 Is such rigid avoidance even necessary or is a more moderate approach just as effective for those sensitive to these anti-nutrients?